What To Look For When Buying A House: A Guide For Home Buyers

 Plumbing

-If you notice issues with the home before you put in an offer, you and your real estate agent may be able to use that information to negotiate a better deal, like a lower sales price.
-Alternatively, if your home inspector shines a light on some problems, you could ask the seller to make repairs as a condition of the sale.
-Keep in mind that asking for these things doesn’t necessarily mean the seller will concede.
-The extent to which you’re able to negotiate with the seller depends largely on whether it’s a buyer’s market or a seller’s market.
+If you notice issues with the home before you put in an offer, you and your real estate agent can use that information to try and negotiate a better deal, like a lower sales price.
+If the home inspector uncovers some problems, you can ask the seller to make repairs as a condition of the sale.

 Red Flags To Look For When Buying A Home